 So the Eclipse isn’t a luxury car on the inside, but would you expect that for the price?
 Besides, the plastics aren’t low quality and it means it’s relatively child-proof.

 Tacked onto the dash is an 8’’ infotainment screen, adding an extra inch from that on the old vehicle.
 The new unit also ditches the old trackpad, going to a full touch interface.

 The system alone does the basics well.
 It doesn’t have the flashiest UI, nor does it offer the crispest resolution.
 However, it is highly responsive to touch and doesn’t noticeably lag between menus.

 Our test vehicle is also gifted with a series of cameras, which gives you all the nifty side-views and top-down views of the vehicle via the infotainment.
 Mitsubishi calls this Multi-Around View Monitor.
-It’s a pity the resolution of the cameras isn’t particularly good, but nevertheless, it’s impressive to see these offered at the price point.
+It’s impressive to see these offered at this price point, but it’s a pity the resolution of the cameras is not particularly good.

 Adding to the list of trick features is the heads-up display, which surprise-surprise, has a button to operate.
 The Cross uses an older design, where the heads-up display is projected onto a piece of plastic which rises up from the dash, instead of projecting directly onto the windshield.
 Because the display is limited to that small piece of glass, I couldn’t position it where I wanted it, even after adjusting it.
 I ended up driving with it off most of the time.

 Perhaps the most annoying feature inside the cabin was with the instrument cluster, specifically with the trip computer.
 It doesn’t read out average fuel economy, instead only showing per-trip fuel economy.
 It suggests that Mitsubishi might be trying to hide it – more on this later.